Grocery Inflation: How to Retain Customers in Challenging Times

 Get started: With the Mercatus platform, grocery retailers can easily elevate private label or store brand products so they rank higher in organic search queries and in product display.

-Get started: Our fulfillment integrations optimize the picking process to ensure frozen foods, cold foods and hot foods are all handed over at the optimal temperature.
+Get started: Our fulfillment integrations optimize the picking process to ensure frozen foods, cold foods, and hot foods are all handed over at the optimal temperature.

 - Revisit your SKUs.
 Consider adjusting your ordering strategy to eliminate less popular SKUs.
-During the pandemic, consumers became accustomed to reduced selection, especially for online ordering.
+During the pandemic, consumers became accustomed to the reduced selection, especially for online ordering.
 By taking a data-based approach to inventory, you can reduce slow-moving items to focus on top sellers and keep popular-priced versions of products stocked up.

 - Provide prepared meals.
 For busy shoppers, the need to get a tasty dinner on the table quickly hasn’t gone away with the pandemic or inflation.
 Restaurant purchases, particularly takeout, remain high despite price hikes.
-Offering sides like salads, vegetable dishes and fruit or veggie platters on your site makes it easy for customers to complement their takeout pizza or burger.
+Offering sides like salads, vegetable dishes, and fruit or veggie platters on your site makes it easy for customers to complement their takeout pizza or burger.
 Offering a wider selection of mains provides a cost-effective alternative to traditional takeout for price-sensitive customers.

 An Individual Approach to Grocery Inflation